On the Topologies on ind-Varieties and related Irreducibility Questions

 This paper is organized as follows.
 We give some basic definitions and notation in Section \ref{DefandNot.sec}.
 In the next section we describe a large class of ind-varieties where the two topologies differ.
 The main result of this paper is the following

 \begin{mainthm} \lab{A.thm} Let $X = \varinjlim X_n$ be an affine ind-variety.
-If there exists $x \in X$ such that $X_n$ is normal or Cohen-Macaulay in $x$ for infinitely many $n$, and the local dimension of $X_n$ at $x$ tends to infinity, then the ind-topology and the Zariski topology are different. \end{mainthm}
+If there exists $x \in X$ such that $X_n$ is normal or Cohen-Macaulay at $x$ for infinitely many $n$, and the local dimension of $X_n$ at $x$ tends to infinity, then the ind-topology and the Zariski topology are different. \end{mainthm}

 This theorem follows from a more general statement given in Proposition~\ref{main.prop} (see also Remark~\ref{main.rem}).
+As a corollary to this theorem we get

+\begin{maincor} \lab{B.cor} Let $X = \varinjlim X_n$ be an affine ind-variety such that $X_n$ is normal for infinitely many $n$.
+Then the ind-topology and the Zariski topology coincide if and only if for all $x \in X$ the local dimension of $X_n$ at $x$ is bounded for all $n$. \end{maincor}

-As a contrast to this theorem, we show in Proposition~\ref{contrast.prop} that the two topologies coincide if $X = \varinjlim X_n$ is ``locally constant'' with respect to the Zariski topology.
+This corollary follows from a more general statement given in Corollary~\ref{main.cor}.
+As a contrast to Theorem~\ref{A.thm}, we show in Proposition~\ref{contrast.prop} that the two topologies coincide if $X = \varinjlim X_n$ is ``locally constant'' with respect to the Zariski topology.
 More precisely we prove

-\begin{mainprop} \lab{B.prop} If $X = \varinjlim X_n$ is an affine ind-variety such that every point has a Zariski open neighbourhood $U$ with $U \cap X_{n} = U \cap X_{n+1}$ for all sufficiently large $n$, then the ind-topology and the Zariski topology coincide. \end{mainprop}
+\begin{mainprop} \lab{C.prop} If $X = \varinjlim X_n$ is an affine ind-variety such that every point has a Zariski open neighbourhood $U$ with $U \cap X_{n} = U \cap X_{n+1}$ for all sufficiently large $n$, then the ind-topology and the Zariski topology coincide. \end{mainprop}

 Section \ref{IrredCoord.sec} contains an example of an affine ind-variety that is reducible with respect to the ind-topology, but irreducible with respect to the Zariski topology.
 This is the content of Example~\ref{irred1.exa}.